Belgian, English fans enjoy Poland's Gdansk ahead of Kaliningrad clash

-GDANSK, Poland (Reuters) - Thousands of soccer fans have chosen Poland’s historic harbor city of Gdansk as a base ahead of England’s final World Cup group stage clash against Belgium in Russia’s Kaliningrad.
+GDANSK, Poland, June 27 (Reuters) - Thousands of soccer fans have chosen Poland’s historic harbour city of Gdansk as a base ahead of England’s final World Cup group stage clash against Belgium in Russia’s Kaliningrad.

 Gdansk, which was a host city for the UEFA Euro 2012 soccer tournament, is only 160 km (100 miles) from Kaliningrad on the Baltic Sea coast.